 - And most important, he can attribute revenue growth to his consistent and frequent blogging activity

-By his analysis, 34% of Drew’s agency revenue (over the last 20 yrs) can be directly attributed to the content created for his blog.
-As Drew explains, how you market a professional services practice today is everything.
+By his analysis, 34% of Drew’s agency revenue over the last 20 yrs can be directly attributed to the content created for his blog.
+As Drew explains, how you market a professional services practice online today is everything.

 Even the best don’t always get it right.

-While his blog’s metrics are impressive by any measure, Drew acknowledged ONE critical flaw in his online marketing strategy.
-He created his blog under a separate domain that was different than the domain of his agency site.
+While his blog’s metrics are impressive by any measure, Drew acknowledged one critical flaw in his online marketing strategy.
+He created his blog under a separate domain that was different than the domain of his company website.
 Who cares and why does this matter?

-So, what best practices can you follow if you’re seeking to market your professional services online and you want to minimize wasted effort?
+What best practices can you follow if you want to market your professional services online without getting tripped up?

-- Focus on generating leads, shortening the sales cycle, and reassuring clients with your visible expertise.
+- Focus on generating leads, shortening the sales cycle, and reassuring clients with your unique expertise

-- Start measuring business goals and not social goals (likes, re-tweets, shares, etc.)
+- Start measuring business goals and not social goals (such as likes, re-tweets, shares, etc.)

 - Have social icons that link to your unique social channels with content that’s relevant and current for your prospects + customers

-- Don’t just curate others content and share it.
+- Don’t just curate and share content from others

-- Start the heavy-lifting and long-term process to carve out your thought leadership niche about the value that you’ll deliver to your clients.
+- Start the heavy-lifting and long-term process to carve out your thought leadership niche and the value that you’ll deliver to your clients

-- Don’t repeat yourself with one great sentence, theme or thought —and paste it in your social dashboard over and over.
+- Don’t repeat yourself with one great sentence, theme or thought and then paste it into your social dashboard over and over

 Like never before, the Kimono is always open.

-Marketing online today is now a marathon, not a sprint.
-And for every day you wait to begin, your competitor will pull further ahead of you.
-Because the online content they’re creating is turning into long term assets that enable them to get found through search, engage and inform visitors and convert them into qualified leads that grow their business.
+Marketing online today is a long-term marathon, not a sprint.
+And for every day that you wait to begin the journey, your competitor will pull further ahead of you.